What's at stake as Trump Org. trial deliberations continue

 THE CHARGES

-The charges include criminal tax fraud, falsifying business records, conspiracy and scheme to defraud.
+The charges include criminal tax fraud, falsifying business records and conspiracy.
 The Trump Corporation is charged with nine counts.
-The Trump Payroll Corporation is charged with the same.
+The Trump Payroll Corporation is charged with eight.
 Each entity has its own defense team.

 About 40 minutes into deliberations, jurors sent a note asking the judge to reread the elements of one of the charges, conspiracy to defraud in the fourth degree.